Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 In my book, Soap and Cosmetic Labeling, calculating the PDP size is covered on pages 51-54.
 Chapter 5, “General Rules for Product Labels,” gives a chart of various font sizes (pg 67).

 Page 99, in the section “Large Enough Type,” gives the size for the ingredient declaration.
-On your package, the total surface that could TAKE a label is well more than 12 square inches, so the ingredient size text cannot be reduced.
+On your package, the total surface that could TAKE a label is well above 12 square inches, so the ingredient size text cannot be reduced.

 If you don’t have Soap and Cosmetic Labeling, it is available at Amazon here.